LearnWeb3DAO/Defi-Exchange/README.md

       // `_addEther` is a string, we need to convert it to a Bignumber before we can do our calculations
       // We do that using the `parseEther` function from `ethers.js` const _addEtherAmountWei = utils.parseEther(_addEther);

       // Ratio needs to be maintained when we add liquidty.
       // We need to let the user know for a specific amount of ether how many `CD` tokens
-      // he can add so that the price impact is not large
+      // He can add so that the price impact is not large
       // The ratio we follow is (amount of Crypto Dev tokens to be added) / (Crypto Dev tokens balance) = (Eth that would be added) / (Eth reserve in the contract)
-      // So by maths we get (amount of Crypto Dev tokens to be added) = (Eth that would be added * Crypto Dev tokens balance) / (Eth reserve in the contract) const cryptoDevTokenAmount = _addEtherAmountWei
+      // So by maths we get (amount of Crypto Dev tokens to be added) = (Eth that would be added * Crypto Dev tokens balance) / (Eth reserve in the contract)

+      const cryptoDevTokenAmount = _addEtherAmountWei
         .mul(cdTokenReserve)
         .div(etherBalanceContract);